-The Cost to Print Flyers
+The Cost of Printing Flyers

 Less flyers means less paper and resources, which translates to lower costs.
 However, as you increase the quantity of flyers, the lower the price per flyer will be.

-For example, 250 5.5” x 8.5” unfolded flyers could cost around $0.45-$0.60 per flyer.
-The cost to print 1,000 of those same flyers would be around $0.15-$0.25 per flyer.
+For example, 250 5.5" x 8.5" unfolded flyers could cost around $0.40-$0.60 per flyer.
+Printing 1,000 of those same flyers would cost around $0.13-$0.25 per flyer.

 Paper – How Do You Want Your Flyers to Feel?

-Most printers offer a variety of house stocks which will be cheaper than choosing a specialty paper since your printer orders their house stocks in bulk and always has them on hand.
-Specialty papers may need to be specially ordered which results in higher costs.
+Most printers offer a variety of house stocks, which will be cheaper than choosing a specialty paper since your printer orders their house stocks in bulk and always has them on hand.
+Specialty papers may need to be specially ordered, which results in higher costs.

-Text weight papers will be thinner and thus cheaper than a cover-weight stock.
-For example, 1,000 8.5” x 11” flyers printed on 100# text weight paper will cost around $0.30-$0.40 per flyer and 1,000 8.5” x 11” flyers printed on 14pt cover stock will cost around $0.45-$0.55 per flyer.
+Text-weight paper will be thinner and thus cheaper than cover-weight stock.
+For example, 1,000 8.5” x 11” flyers printed on 100# text weight paper will cost around $0.19-$0.40 per flyer, and 1,000 8.5" x 11" flyers printed on 14pt cover stock will cost about $0.30-$0.55 per flyer.

 Turnaround Time – How Soon Do You Need Your Flyers?